 With respect to legend it is the place where drops 'Amrit' accidentally spilled from the pitcher and while it was being carried by the Garuda bird.

-The holy city of Haridwar is situated at a distance of 214 Km from Delhi and lies in the north Indian state of Uttar Pradesh.
+The holy city of Haridwar is situated at a distance of 214 Km from Delhi and lies in the north Indian state of Uttarakhand.
 It is one of India's most eminent pilgrimage sites and is spread over an area of 2360sq.
 Km.
 It is known as the "Gateway to the Gods' and is situated on the banks of the holy Ganges.
 Set at an altitude of 790m above the sea level the city is boarded by Bijnor and Muzzaffar Nagar district in the south, the Dehradun district in the north, Saharanpur district in the west and Dehradun district in the east.
 Haridwar is well connected to all the major cities of India by an excellent rail and road network.

 BEST TIME TO VISIT